-Changes in the liability for unrecognized tax benefits for the fiscal years ended June 30, 2021, 2020 and 2019 were as follows:
+Changes in the liability for unrecognized tax benefits for the fiscal years ended June 30, 2022, 2021 and 2020 were as follows:

 The Company classifies all estimated and actual interest and penalties as income tax expense.
-During fiscal years 2021, 2020 and 2019, there was \$0.3 million, \$0.6 million and \$(0.1) million of interest and penalties within income tax expense, respectively.
-The Company had \$3 million, \$4 million and \$1 million of interest and penalties accrued at June 30, 2021, 2020 and 2019, respectively.
+During fiscal years 2022, 2021 and 2020, there was \$0.4 million, \$0.3 million and \$0.6 million of interest and penalties within income tax expense, respectively.
+The Company had \$3 million, \$3 million and \$4 million of interest and penalties accrued at June 30, 2022, 2021 and 2020, respectively.
 The Company has classified the uncertain tax positions as non-current income tax liabilities, as the amounts are not expected to be paid within one year.
-Including tax positions for which the Company determined that the tax position would not meet the more likely than not recognition threshold upon examination by the tax authorities based upon the technical merits of the position, the total estimated unrecognized tax benefit that, if recognized, would affect our effective tax rate, was approximately \$26 million, \$24 million and \$6 million at June 30, 2021, 2020 and 2019, respectively.
+Including tax positions for which the Company determined that the tax position would not meet the more likely than not recognition threshold upon examination by the tax authorities based upon the technical merits of the position, the total estimated unrecognized tax benefit that, if recognized, would affect our effective tax rate, was approximately \$25 million, \$26 million and \$24 million at June 30, 2022, 2021 and 2020, respectively.
 The Company expects a decrease of \$2 million of unrecognized tax benefits during the next 12 months due to the expiration of statutes of limitation.

-Fiscal years 2018 to 2021 remain open to examination by the Internal Revenue Service, fiscal years 2016 to 2021 remain open to examination by certain state jurisdictions, and fiscal years 2010 to 2021 remain open to examination by certain foreign taxing jurisdictions.
-The Company is currently under examination in New York for the years ended June 30, 2018 though June 30, 2019 and under examination for certain subsidiary companies in India for the year ended March 31, 2016; Philippines for the year ended June 30, 2019; and Germany for the years ended June 30, 2012 through June 30, 2018.
+Fiscal years 2019 to 2022 remain open to examination by the Internal Revenue Service, fiscal years 2018 to 2022 remain open to examination by certain state jurisdictions, and fiscal years 2010 to 2022 remain open to examination by certain foreign taxing jurisdictions.
+The Company is currently under examination for certain subsidiary companies in India for the year ended March 31, 2016; Philippines for the years ended June 2018 and 2019; and Germany for the years ended June 30, 2012 through June 30, 2018.
 The Company believes its income tax reserves for these tax matters are adequate.

-Note 11.
+Note 10.
 Equity and Redeemable Preferred Stock